lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The number of Uri-path or Uri-Query elements in a Rule is fixed at the Rule creation time.
 If the number varies, several Rules SHOULD be created to cover all the possibilities.
 Another possibility is to define the length of Uri-Path to variable and send a Compression Residue with a length of 0 to indicate that this Uri-Path is empty.
-This adds the 4 bits of the variable Residue size.
+This adds 4 bits to the variable Residue size.
 See section 7.5.2 {{rfc8724}}

 ## CoAP option Size1, Size2, Proxy-URI and Proxy-Scheme fields